 Most notably, according to HMDA trend data for East Lampeter Township, the number of home refinance loan applications decreased dramatically from 2021 to 2022, while the share of home refinance loan denials increased, likely due to the Federal Reserve increasing interest rates in response to rising inflation.
-The number of home purchase loans has been slowly declining within the township as well, while the share of home purchase loan denials in 2022 was the same as it was in 2018 (15 percent of home purchase loans are denied).
+The number of home purchase loans has been slowly declining within the township as well, while the share of home purchase loans are denied).